Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Experiments and Results

 \subsubsection{Trends with Increasing Distortions}

-Figure~\ref{fig:all_distortion_boxplots} and Supplementary Table 1 show that segmentation accuracy decreased as the magnitude of the distortions (noise, gaussian blur, stretch) was increased.
-This is expected since these types of distortions were not seen during training and increasing the magnitude of the distortions resulted in greater differences with the original training datasets.
+Figure~\ref{fig:all_distortion_boxplots} and Supplementary Table S1 show that the segmentation accuracy decreased as the magnitude of the distortions (noise, Gaussian blur, stretch) was increased.
+This is expected since these types of distortions were not seen during training and increasing the magnitude of the distortions results in greater differences with the original training datasets.

-In addition, we observed that the predictive uncertainty increased (i.e., higher predictive entropy, mutual information, ASSD\textsubscript{WithinSamples}, and lower Dice\textsubscript{WithinSamples}) with increasing magnitude of distortions but decreased after a certain threshold, as shown in Figure~\ref{fig:all_distortion_boxplots}.
-This was the case for Deep Ensembles, BBB, and MC Dropout on images with blurring and noise distortions but not with stretching.
+In addition, we observed that the predictive uncertainty increased (i.e., higher predictive entropy, mutual information, ASSD$_\textrm{WS}$, and lower Dice$_\textrm{WS}$) with increasing magnitude of distortions but this decreased after a certain threshold, as shown in Figure~\ref{fig:all_distortion_boxplots}.
+This was the case for Deep Ensembles, BBB, MCD, and SSN on images with noise and blurring distortions but not with stretching.
 For example, for BBB, the median predictive entropy for images with slight, moderate, and large additional noise was $1.66 \times 10^{-2}$, $1.95 \times 10^{-2}$, and $1.23 \times 10^{-2}$, respectively.
-Similarly, the median ASSD\textsubscript{WithinSamples} for the BBB model was 0.40, 3.40, and 0.71 mm for images with slight, moderate, and large amount of blurring, respectively (See Supplementary Table 3 for more details).
-Figure \ref{fig:noise_distortion_image} shows examples of segmentation results and the corresponding predictive entropy and mutual information.
+Similarly, the median ASSD$_\textrm{WS}$ was 0.40, 3.40, and 0.71 mm for images with slight, moderate, and large amount of blurring, respectively (Supplementary Table S3).
+Figure \ref{fig:distortion_entropy_images} and Supplementary Figures S2-S4 show examples of segmentation predictions and uncertainty (predictive entropy, mutual information) for all the methods on images with increasing noise, blurring, and stretching.

-While the increasing predictive uncertainty associated with increasing magnitude of distortions was expected, the decrease in predictive uncertainty after a threshold in cases of noise and blurring distortions was not expected.
-Specifically, for images that were highly distorted, all pixels were being classified as background with low uncertainty (Figure~\ref{fig:all_distortion_boxplots}, bottom row).
-Although this seems correct when only given the labeling choice of background, LV, Myo, and RV, we argue that the distorted pixels are markedly different from the background pixels in the training images and therefore, should have high uncertainty nonetheless.
+While the increasing predictive uncertainty associated with increasing magnitude of distortions was expected, the decrease in predictive uncertainty after a threshold in cases of noise and blurring distortions is surprising.
+Specifically, for images that were highly distorted, all pixels were classified as background with low uncertainty (Figure~\ref{fig:distortion_entropy_images}, bottom row).
+Although this seems correct when only given the labeling choices of background, LV, Myo, and RV, we argue that the distorted pixels are markedly different from the background pixels in the training images and therefore, should have high uncertainty nonetheless.
 This is a limitation of all the uncertainty models tested and may be improved using more expressive posteriors.